dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/url-parser-data-enrichment.md

    )
    ```

-   This will execute the `url_parser` function with the tracked data and return parsed URL.
+   This will execute the `url_parser` function with the tracked data and return the parsed URL.
    :::

 ### Run the pipeline